Recommendations for your business to succeed

 I know so many promising entrepreneurs who work hard and play by the book, but who fail to make it in the long-run because they don’t recognize the importance of this one tip.

 Your business exists because of your clients.
 Pay attention to them.
 Add this as a reminder to the top of your daily to-do list.Your business exists because of your clients.
 Pay attention to them.
 Add this as a reminder to the top of your daily to-do list. #getpaidwhatyoureworth Click To Tweet

 Reaching out to your potential, and current, clients is a game-changer.
 Talk to them.
 Discover where your potential ideal clients hang out.
 Pay attention to their language.
 What concerns do they talk about and how do they express those concerns?

-Here’s an advanced move on how to quickly get their attention.
+Follow this advanced move to quickly get their attention.
 Drop your industry lingo and talk their talk.
 For example, many of my clients don’t like selling.
 Instead of saying they don’t like selling, they tell me they don’t like to be salesy.
 Using their phrases instead of your industry terms helps potential clients engage with your brand and products.

 Discovering what works best takes time and effort.
 Do you know which virtual forums and social media channels your ideal client uses?
 Social media is a great way to test your messaging and learn which messages get the best response.
 The reason that’s important is because you’ll get a better response with highly targeted messaging.

 So I challenge you to reach out to your clients and talk to them this week.
 Don’t view this as an inconvenience or worry you are bothering them.
-They’ll happily answer your questions and be pleased that you wanted their input.
+They’ll happily answer your questions and be pleased that you want their input.